Pitometsu/minik/README.md

 ???: can we speedup `extractVariables` (e.g. by passing result cache as an additional parameter)?
 And `substituteVariable` (use some kind of function that build the tree instead of passing values?).
 Make them parallel.

+So, now `extractVariables` unnecessary.
+And also we can pass Substitution directly to the `substituteVariable` to avoid MiniK AST re-building for an each variable.
+So, this way the computational complexity reduces from proportional to: AST nodes (both konfig and state) + AST nodes number times variables to substitute number -- to just AST number number (linear, multiplied by O(log variables to substitute number) complexity, according to Data.Map.Lazy.lookup documentation).

 TODO: try to speedup data by using unboxed values.

+???
+How to normalizeK Seq (KVal KVar "a") (KVal KVar "b")?
+Looks like, only concrete MiniK could be normalized.